tonyfast/tidy-harness/README.md

 ## Background

 `harness` initially responded to the need for `scikit-learn` models closer to a `pandas.DataFrame`.
 Since a DataFrame is __[Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf)__ the rows and columns can assist in tracking samples and features over many estimations.
+With this knowledge it would be easier to design a testing harness for data science.

 The `DataFrame` has a powerful declarative syntax, consider the `groupby` and `rolling` apis.
 There is a modern tendency toward declarative and functional syntaxes in scientific computing and visualization.
 This is observed in [altair](https://github.com/altair-viz/altair), dask, and scikit-learn.